aleksigron/kokko/docs/mesh_file_format.md

 # Mesh file format
-This document describes the data within the custom format mesh files created by the Blender exporter located in *scripts/blender_custom_format*.
+This document describes the data within the custom format mesh files created by the Blender exporter located in *scripts/kokko_mesh_exporter*.
 The files created by this exporter can be loaded with *src/Resources/MeshLoader.hpp*.
 Current version of the exporter and format is 1.0.0.

-You can install the exporter by copying the *blender_custom_format* folder to your Blender installation's *scripts/addons_contrib* folder and enabling it in the add-ons menu.
+You can install the exporter by copying the *kokko_mesh_exporter* folder to your Blender installation's *scripts/addons_contrib* folder and enabling it in the add-ons menu.
+Blender versions from 2.80 onwards are supported.

 ## File content
 There are 4 main parts in the file